martusheff/nativityofthemotherofgod/content/articles/nativity-of-the-mother-of-god-2025.md

 image: /images/uploads/greek.webp
 signature: Through the Prayers of the Mother of God, May God have mercy on us.
 ---

-The Mother of Godis a mystery.
+The Mother of God is a mystery.
 This means that no matter how much we try to reason and learn who she is, we will never be able to fully understand or comprehend her part in the salvation of man.
 Why is this?
 Because we cannot fully comprehend God who made her.
 With everything humanity has, we cannot even find out what is on this